The VIMOS Public Extragalactic Redshift Survey (VIPERS). Measuring nonlinear galaxy bias at z~0.8: Discussion and conclusions

-\section{Discussion and Conclusions}
+\section{Discussion and conclusions}

-The importance of characterising galaxy bias at intermediate redshifts mainly stems from the need of inferring the properties of the distribution of the mass from that of the galaxies in the planned, future redshift surveys aimed at an accurate estimate of the cosmological parameters.
-This has triggered several studies aimed at measuring the bias of galaxies at $z>0.5$ from weak lensing, galaxy clustering and galaxy counts.
+The importance of characterising galaxy bias at intermediate redshifts stems from the need to infer the properties of the distribution of the mass from that of the galaxies. { This will be especially important in } future redshift surveys aimed at an accurate estimate of the cosmological parameters.
+This has {prompted} several { efforts to estimate galaxy bias} at $z>0.5$ { exploiting} weak lensing, galaxy clustering, and galaxy counts.
 Most of these works assume that galaxy bias is linear and deterministic and provide an estimate for the linear bias parameter.
-In this work we have questioned this assumption and searched for possible deviations from linear bias.
-This issue has already been investigated by M05 and K11 (using counts in cells) and by \cite{simon07} and \cite{jullo12} with conflicting evidence.
+In this work we questioned this assumption and searched for possible deviations from linear bias.
+This issue has already been investigated by M05 and K11 (using counts in cells { and significantly smaller samples}) and by \cite{simon07} and \cite{jullo12} { with conflicting evidence, as discussed in the introduction}.

 Our work builds upon these results improving the original strategy of M05 and K11 in several aspects.
-First of all it is based on a new dataset of $\sim 50,000$ galaxies distributed over a much larger volume than its predecessors.
+First of all, it is based on a new dataset of $\sim 50,000$ galaxies distributed over a much larger volume than its predecessors.
 This significantly reduces the impact of cosmic variance that in previous studies dominated the error budget.
-Secondly, we use a new technique to infer the mean biasing function from counts in cells that, under the hypothesis of local Poisson sampling, accounts and automatically correct for the effect of shot noise.
-This significantly improves our ability to recover the biasing function since Poisson noise is the main source of stochasticity in the bias relation.
-Thirdly, thanks to the size of the galaxy sample we are able to explore the bias dependence on magnitude, redshift and scale.
-We postpone the investigation of additional dependences on galaxy colour and stellar mass to a future analysis to be performed with the final VIPERS sample and new mock galaxy catalogs designed to mimic these galaxy properties.
+Secondly, we use a new technique to infer the mean biasing function from counts in cells that, under the hypothesis of local Poisson sampling, accounts and automatically corrects for shot noise.
+This improvement greatly increases our ability to recover the biasing function since Poisson noise is the main source of stochasticity in the bias relation.
+Thirdly, owing to the size of the sample, we are able to explore the bias dependence on magnitude, redshift, and scale with unprecedented accuracy.
+We postpone the investigation of additional dependences on galaxy colour and stellar mass to a future analysis to be performed with the final VIPERS sample and new mock galaxy catalogues designed to mimic these galaxy properties.

 The main results of our study are: